Siege of Carthage (Third Punic War)

 The siege of Carthage was the main engagement of the Third Punic War fought between Carthage and Rome.
 It consisted of the nearly three-year siege of the Carthaginian capital, Carthage (a little northeast of Tunis).
 In 149 BC, a large Roman army landed at Utica in North Africa.
 The Carthaginians hoped to appease the Romans, but despite the Carthaginians surrendering all of their weapons, the Romans pressed on to besiege the city.
 The Roman campaign suffered repeated setbacks through 149 BC, only alleviated by Scipio Aemilianus, a middle-ranking officer, distinguishing himself several times.
 A new Roman commander took over in 148 BC, and fared equally badly.
 At the annual election of Roman magistrates in early 147 BC, the public support for Scipio was so great that the usual age restrictions were lifted to allow him to be appointed commander in Africa.

 Scipio's term began with two Carthaginian successes, but he tightened the siege and commenced a construction of a large mole to prevent supplies from getting into Carthage via blockade runners.
 The Carthaginians had partially rebuilt their fleet and it sortied, to the Romans' surprise; after an indecisive engagement the Carthaginians mismanaged their withdrawal and lost many ships.
 The Romans then built a large brick structure in the harbour area, which dominated the city wall.
-In early 146BC the Romans launched their final assault, and over one week systematically destroyed the city and killed its inhabitants; only on the last day did they take prisoners – 50,000, who were sold into slavery.
+In early 146 BC the Romans launched their final assault, and over one week systematically destroyed the city and killed its inhabitants; only on the last day did they take prisoners – 50,000, who were sold into slavery.
 The formerly Carthaginian territories became the Roman province of Africa, with Utica as its capital.
 It was a century before the site of Carthage was rebuilt as a Roman city.